 If you’re looking for a surveyor in Coventry, we’ve helped over 1,000 home buyers find a property surveyor over the last year.

 Coventry offers a range of property types varying from luxury modern apartments to Edwardian and Victorian homes.
 Home to two universities, Coventry’s property market is dominated by student accommodation.
-If you’re buying one of Coventry’s older properties, you will need a building survey.
-If you’re looking at a modern property, then you will need a homebuyers survey.
+If you’re buying one of Coventry’s older properties, you will need a RICS Level 3 Survey.
+If you’re looking at a modern property, then you will need a RICS Level 2 Survey.

 If you’re looking for a professional property surveyor to help with your house purchase in Coventry, we can connect you with up to 6 RICS registered property surveyors.

 The Thatch, 3 Dock Lane, Cambridge, CB25 9JF

 Based in Cambridge, Camsure Homes provide our RICS homebuyer report (Level 2 Survey), building survey (level 3 Survey) and valuation across Cambridgeshire, Hertfordshire, Suffolk, Norfolk, Essex and parts of Bedfordshire.

 Block D, 1st Floor Southgate Office Village, Chase Rd, London, N14 6HF

 A professional and experienced chartered surveying company, C&C Surveying provide a first-class surveying service.

 "I was able to give all my information to them and they were very clear and concise with what I would need for my particular circumstances.
 Definitely would recommend "

 First established in 1890, Watsons Property proudly offers a first-class surveying service to help with your house move.
 Fully regulated by RICS, we provide a RICS Home Survey Level 2 as well as a Home Survey Level 3 to help make your move stress-free.